isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     }

 If `collect()` runs out of memory, the program crashes.
-Unless the program is crafted to survive memory exhaustion, that may be just the right thing to do;
+Unless the program is crafted to survive memory exhaustion, that might be just the right thing to do;
-`terminate()` may generate suitable error log information (but after memory runs out it is hard to do anything clever).
+`terminate()` might generate suitable error log information (but after memory runs out it is hard to do anything clever).

 ##### Note